pedromartinez079/OpenAI-WebInterface/README.md

 # OpenAi-WebInterface
-**Web interface to interact with Open AI tool such us ChatGPT, Dalle and Open AI Assistants.**
+**Web interface to interact with Open AI tools such us ChatGPT, Dalle and Open AI Assistants.**

 ## Built With
 - JavaScript,